Perturbations of Fefferman spaces over CR three-manifolds: Introduction

-We briefly recall the Fefferman construction in Section \ref{sec:Fefferman}, and define their perturbations by a semi-basic form and associated \emph{CR data} understood as a tuple of densities on the CR manifold.
+We briefly recall the Fefferman construction in Section \ref{sec:Fefferman}, and define their perturbations by a semi-basic one-form and associated \emph{CR data} understood as a tuple of densities on the CR manifold.

 In Section \ref{sec:algsp}, we start our investigation of optical geometries with twisting non-shearing null geodesics in dimension four and their relation to perturbed Fefferman spaces.
-In particular, we prove Theorem \ref{thm:PetrovII+Bach}, which can be summarised as follows: \begin{thm*} Let $(\wt{\mc{M}},\wt{\mbf{c}})$ be a Lorentzian conformal four-manifold with twisting non-shearing congruence of null geodesics $\wt{\mc{K}}$.
+In particular, we prove Theorem \ref{thm:PetrovII+Bach}, which can be summarised as follows: \begin{thm*} Let $(\wt{\mc{M}},\wt{\mbf{c}})$ be an oriented and time-oriented Lorentzian conformal four-manifold with twisting non-shearing congruence of null geodesics $\wt{\mc{K}}$.
 Suppose that for any generator $\wt{k}$ of $\wt{\mc{K}}$, the Weyl tensor and the Bach tensor of $\wt{\mbf{c}}$ satisfy

 respectively.
 Then $(\wt{\mc{M}},\wt{\mbf{c}})$ is locally conformally isometric to a perturbation of a Fefferman space over a contact CR three-manifold. \end{thm*}